-- If the tank is emptied or pumped out it is advisable to refill with cold water to at least 60% full.
+- If the Grease Boss is emptied or pumped out it is advisable to refill with cold water to at least 60% full.
 This ensures that the temperature of the Grease Boss will not exceed it's limits and that there is sufficient water in the unit to process incoming FOG. - The Grease Boss is designed to trap and remove free floating fats, oils, and grease.
 It is not designed to process solids and will lose efficiency if not regularly cleaned.
-Solids build up in the bottom of the Grease Boss can cause the outflow to block and flooding may occur. - The solids filter basket provides some protection for the Grease Boss from solid food waste build up.
-The Grease Boss requires a daily check of the filter basket to remove solids.
-Empty these solids to rubbish.
-Finer solids can still pass through the filter basket and periodic cleaning of the Grease Boss is still required. - To help ensure the highest efficiency, reduce solid food waste by installing primary sink strainers or by scraping food waste into bins. - Do not use solvents to clean the Grease Boss.
+Solids build up in the bottom of the Grease Boss can cause the outflow to block and flooding may occur. - Do not use solvents to clean the Grease Boss.
 Solvents will damage the seals and, if applied to the roller, can reduce it's ability to attract FOG. - A service contract from an approved service agents is recommended.
 Service agents have the equipment and spares to keep your Grease Boss working efficiently.